sammba-mri/sammba-mri/doc/template.rst

 The directory and data within it are usually made by a conversion script specific to the project; data sources differ so much from project to project that making a universal script would be a lot of hard effort.
-Assuming it worked correctly, each anat.nii.gz will be the same for the following (reasonable)
+Assuming it worked correctly, each anat.nii.gz will be the same for the following reasonable
-criteria: field-of-view, matrix, approximate orientation (large amounts of tilt are tolerated, but S-I/D-V, A-P/R-C and L-R axes all need to be the same), plus the head being reasonably centered and dominant in the image.
-The template scripts will likely fail if the conversion script does not achieve this.
+criteria: field-of-view, matrix (which will be isotropic, via upsampling if necessary, in order to aid 3dQwarp), approximate orientation (large amounts of tilt are tolerated, but S-I/D-V, A-P/R-C and L-R axes all need to be consistent across images), plus the head being reasonably centered and dominant in the image.
+The template scripts will likely fail if the conversion script does not achieve these requirements.

 Initially, registration is of extracted brains.
 Once these are reasonably aligned, whole heads are registered, weighted by masks that, if parameters are